Blotting Paper for Teens with Oily Skin

 Start with a simple shine-control option

-Compare unscented, lightly scented, and compact PleasingCare formats.
+Compare unscented, lightly scented, and compact PleasingCare formats for school bags and daily touch-ups.